Certificado Empadronamiento (register in your town)

 • Have access to the public health system.

-• Apply for the regularisation of a residence or work authorization.
+• Apply for the regularization of a residence or work authorization.

 • Certify your driving license in Spain (for residents of countries having an agreement with Spain).